silhavyj/FAT32/README.md

 # FAT32 implementation

 This project is meant to demonstrate a simple implementation of a FAT file system.
 It could possibly be used as a reference or an inspiration when creating another project off of this one.
+Some basic information on what a FAT file system is can be found, for example, at https://en.wikipedia.org/wiki/File_Allocation_Table.

 ## Compilation